WHO asked to review spiked Italy report, whistleblower case - WTMJ

 WHO has said the report contained factual inaccuracies and was published prematurely and without securing all approvals.
 It has said WHO didn’t pressure anyone, and that the decision to withdraw the report was taken by its regional European headquarters.

+Asked Wednesday about the letter, WHO spokesperson Christian Lindmeier said in an email that the U.N. agency did not consider Zambon a whistleblower under its policy but that his complaint about Guerra had been received and was under review.

+Lindmeier said WHO can’t comment on individual cases but added that “professional conflicts between staff members are handled in line with WHO’s regulatory framework and Dr. Zambon has availed himself of the options open to staff members in that respect.”

-Guerra, for his part, has said he had no role in the decision to withdraw the report.
-In a legal filing to Bergamo prosecutors who are investigating Italy’s COVID-19 toll, Guerra said the pandemic plan didn’t need to be updated during the time he was in charge of prevention at the Italian health ministry, from 2014-2017.
+Guerra, for his part, has said he had no role in the decision to withdraw the report and that his proposed amendments were to correct inaccuracies.
+In a legal filing to Bergamo prosecutors who are investigating Italy’s COVID-19 toll, Guerra said the pandemic plan didn’t need to be updated during the time he was in charge of prevention at the Italian Health Ministry, during 2014-2017.

 The open letter says the spiking of the Italy report deprived the world of vital public health information as the pandemic was gaining a foothold in Europe.
-Italy was the first country in the West to be hit hard.
+Italy was the first country in the West to be hit hard by the coronavirus.

-And the letter said the alleged retaliation against Zambon for having drawn attention to it “highlights serious failures of WHO’s whistleblowing policy — an essential element of any institution’s good governance.”
+And the letter said the alleged retaliation against Zambon “highlights serious failures of WHO’s whistleblowing policy — an essential element of any institution’s good governance.”

 Follow AP’s pandemic coverage at: